leduy2004-coder/Ecommerce/README.md

-# bookteria
+# Ecommerce
-The bookteria project, a book social network
+The ecommerce project